cobobc/milestone_project_fob/README.md

 *   As a Returning user, I want to purchase FOBs beats through the external link portal on the site - Testing was performed on both shop now links/buttons to snsure the user is taken to the external store in a new tab.

-*   As a Returning user, I want to watch and take notes on FOBs step by step beat making tutorial - Testing was performed on the embeded video to ensure that it start on the right time and the controls are easy to use.
+*   As a Returning user, I want to watch and take notes on FOBs step by step beat making tutorial - Testing was performed on the embeded video to ensure that it starts on the right time and the controls are easy to use.

 *   As a Returning user, I want to book a recording session via the contact form - Testing was performed to enusure that the contact form was responsive and the user can easily type and edit there details and/or queries.

 #### Frequent Users

-*   As a Frequent user, I want to use FOBs credit list as a continuous muscial source - Testing was performed to enure the full credits list collapse feaure functions correctly and the all links to  the artists opened in a new tab.
+*   As a Frequent user, I want to use FOBs credit list as a continuous muscial source - Testing was performed to ensure the full credits list collapse feaure functions correctly and that all links to  the artists opened in a new tab.

 *   As a Frequent user, I want to check when new beats arrive on the site - Testing was performed to validate the audio controls functionality and that the link to FOB soundcloud opened in a new tab.